chocolatey-community/chocolatey-test-environment/ReadMe.md

 * stop the box with `vagrant suspend`, `vagrant halt`
 * delete the box with `vagrant destroy`

+### Upgrading the Testing Environment

+When bringing up your testing environment Vagrant may report that the box being used is out of date.
+You can also manually check to see if a newer box is available using the `vagrant box outdated` command.

+To upgrade the vagrant box used by your testing environment:

+ 1. Download the new box with `vagrant box update`
+   * **Note** as with the initial setup, this is a large download so please be patient
+ 1. Delete the exiting testing environment with `vagrant box destroy`
+ 1. Restore the `Vagrantfile` back to it's default, i.e. there should not be any uncommented lines from testing packages
+   * **Note** you may wish to take this opportunity to fetch the latest changes from this repository
+ 1. Run `vagrant up` to prepare the testing environment with the new box
+ 1. Snapshot the updated testing environment with `vagrant snapshot save good`

+### Using a Specific Vagrant Box Version

+If you don't want to use the latest available Vagrant box, you can select a specific box version or otherwise constrain the valid versions used in your testing environment.
+To do so, edit the `Vagrantfile` and uncomment the `config.vm.box_version` line.

+By default this will set the desired box version to "2.0.0" which is the last Windows Server 2012 R2 version available.

+You can adjust this setting to meet your needs, for more information on the options available see the documentation on [Version Constraints](https://developer.hashicorp.com/vagrant/docs/boxes/versioning#version-constraints).

 For more information on vagrant commands, see the [Vagrant Docs](http://docs.vagrantup.com/v2/cli/index.html)